tzador/mdfocus/README.md

-# 📖 mdream
+# 📖 mdfocus

 **Zero-config Markdown reading server** — beautifully render any folder of Markdown files in your browser.

-Point `mdream` at a directory and instantly get a navigable, live-reloading documentation site with table of contents, syntax highlighting, and Mermaid diagrams.
+Point `mdfocus` at a directory and instantly get a navigable, live-reloading documentation site with table of contents, syntax highlighting, and Mermaid diagrams.

 ---